guywaldman/magic-cli/README.md

 Security is taken seriously and all vulnerabilities will be handled with utmost care and priority.

-In terms of data stored, the only credential that is currently handled by Magic CLI is the OpenAI API key, which is stored in the **user home directory**.
+In terms of data stored, the sensitive data that is currently handled by Magic CLI is:

+- OpenAI API key, which is stored in the configuration within the **user home directory** (`!/.config/magic_cli`).
-There are plans to store this token in the system's secure key storage, but this is not yet implemented.
+  > There are plans to store this token in the system's secure key storage, but this is not yet implemented.
+- Embeddings of the shell history for the `magic-cli search` command, which are stored in the configuration within the **user home directory** (`!/.config/magic_cli`)

 Please see [SECURITY.md](SECURITY.md) for more information, and instructions on how to report potential vulnerabilities.